 Marvel Studios President Kevin Feige is reportedly going to work on his own Star Wars film.
 Along with this news are speculations on Lucasfilm president Kathleen Kennedy leaving the company because Feige is now trying his hand at Star Wars, and it looks like new rumors regarding Kennedy's exit are out yet again.

-These rumors don't come as a surprise anymore since rumors have been going out over the years regarding her leave.
-And it seems like the Lucasfilm president may be really leaving after all.
+This doesn't come as a surprise anymore since rumors have been going out over the years regarding her leave.
+And it seems like the Lucasfilm president may really be leaving after all.

 In the recent episode of Now, This is Podcasting! (via Redditor Sidon_Ithano), Jason Ward of MakingStarWars reveals that he heard about Kennedy stepping down once the film Indiana Jones 5 is finished.
 The release date for the movie is always pushed to a later date but it is said that it will be released by July 2021.
 So if this is true, Kathleen Kennedy could be stepping down as president by that year.